ant-6112/Projects-in-Python/README.md

-# Old Projects Using Python
+# Old Projects In Python

 #### Bank Management System Using Python in Which I used Libraries Tkinter and MySQL_Connector.
 #### Calculator in Python using Tkinter.